ethanwicker/ethanwicker.github.io/_posts/2021-01-27-logistic-regression-002.md

 [5 rows x 12 columns]
 ```

-Personally, I'm a big fan of `snake_case` column names when working with data, so let's do some quick clean up.
+I find `snake_case` column names much easier to working with, so let's do some quick clean up.
 I decided to explore the janitor library for this, and made use of the `clean_names()` function.
 And since we're only interested in a subset of fields here, let's go ahead and select just those fields to keep via pandas `loc` method.

 ```python
 import janitor